yqueau/robust_ps/README.md

 The following demo files are provided:

-- `demo_1_nonrobust_calibrated_ball.m` : demo of fast calibrated PS using graylevel-converted images, least-squares estimator, no self-shadows modeling, and image downsampling.

-- `demo_2_calibrated_color_robust_ps.m` : same, using robust estimation (Cauchy M-estimator + explicit self-shadows handling).
-Better results, but somewhat biased by the wrong calibration

-- `demo_3_semicalibrated_color_robust_ps.m` : same, using automatic lighting refinement.
-Results are now quite good.
+- `demo_Ball_DiligenT.m` : demo on the Benchmark from Shi et al., with comparison to ground truth.
+It is interesting to first do least-squares ('LS') without self-shadows and light refinement, then replace by robust estimator (e.g. 'Lp' with lambda = 0.4), and finally add the lighting refinement option.
+With each new feature, error is decreased.

+- `demo_football_ball.m` : demo on the football ball.
+Lighting is set very roughly, and the images are prone to strong shadowing effects.